matt92martin/decipher-chrome-extensions/README.md

 This also adds a menu in the top left of quota pages to help navigate large quota sheets.

 ### Global Shortcuts(beta):

 <ul>
     <li>alt+shift+p = Enables bookmark search</li>
 </ul>
 <br/>
 Limitations:<br/>
-Currently limited to surveys with a decipherinc.com cname
+Currently limited to surveys with specified cnames in your exentension.